-Reusable: Eliminate the burden of recreating basic components and patterns for every new product.
-Components in Design System will be a comprehensive collection of tried-and-tested assets that reflect the industry best practices.
+Reusable: Eliminate the hassle of recreating basic components and patterns for every new product.
+SGDS houses a comprehensive collection of design components for you.
+These tried-and-tested assets reflect the industry’s best practices.

 A design system is a collection of reusable components, guided by clear standards, that can be assembled together to build any number of applications.
-It enable teams to build better products more quickly at scale by making design reusable.
+It enables teams to build better products more quickly at scale using reusable designs.

-This concept can be explained better with the concept of Atomic Design from Brad Frost:
+This concept is well-explained by Brad Frost through Atomic Design from Brad Frost:

 |Atoms||The basic building blocks, for e.g. form label, an icon or a button|

 |Molecules||Groups of atoms bonded together to do one thing|

 |Organisms||Groups of molecules joined together to form a complex section of an interface|